 If you’re looking for things to do in Woolacombe, you’ve come to the right place!

-Woolacombe is one of the best beach destinations in not only North Devon but the whole country.
-Woolacombe Beach is an expansive two-mile stretch of sand that is very popular in the summer months.
+One of the best beach destinations in not only North Devon but the whole country, Woolacombe Beach is an expansive two-mile stretch of sand that’s very popular in the summer months.

 A variety of attractions in North Devon means that Woolacombe is also well placed for day trips, with water parks, nature spots and charismatic towns in the area.

 From museums to spa days, there are a few things to enjoy in this town away from its award-winning beach!

 Things to do in Woolacombe town